qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_qsc_cli.rst

 This process builds the necessary Qualcomm firmware and completes the Qualcomm Linux build.

-.. note:: If you encounter a BitBake fetcher error, try recompiling to resolve the issue.
+.. note:: If you get a BitBake fetcher error, try recompiling to resolve the issue.
 If the issue persists, see :ref:`BitBake Fetcher Error <do_fetch_error_1>` for a solution.

 Recompile
 '''''''''''